qm2/gpress/README.md

 ## Input

-Here, we provide a small GTF file (test_gtf.gtf) and a small expression file (test_expression.tsv)in the folder data.
+Here, we provide a small GTF file (test_gtf.gtf) and a small expression file (test_expression.tsv)in the folder **data**.
 More sample files can be download from the GENCODE database or other sources.

 ## Example
 Here, we will use the test files to provide an example of how to use GPress.